blinklabs-io/docs/src/content/docs/guides/txsubmit-api-mirror/002-quick-start.md

 A simple HTTP API which accepts a CBOR encoded Cardano transaction as a payload body and submits it to one or more configured backend transaction submission API services.

-Simply download the Tx Submit API Mirro binary file from blinklabs.io on to your node server.
+Simply download the Tx Submit API Mirror binary file from blinklabs.io on to your node server.
 Configuration can be done using a config file or setting environment variables.

 To get started follow the steps below

 ⚠️ This guide assumes typical Linux Cardano Node setup.
 Please adjust commands and paths as needed.

+> 💡 Tip: Don't have a Cardano Node yet?
+Try [cardano-up](../../cardano-up/001-cardano-up)

 ***